-Espresso machines are a popular choice among lovers due to their ability to produce rich, flavorful coffee in less than a minute.
+Espresso machines are a popular choice among coffee lovers due to their ability to produce rich, flavorful coffee in less than a minute.
 But how exactly do these machines work?
 Why the fuss around them, and why can we use a regular coffee maker to brew espresso.

 What Is an Espresso Machine?